mario-campos/dyndnsd/README.md

 make
 ```

-To set the the default configuration-file path and unprivileged user/group, modify the build command below as necessary:
+To set the the default configuration-file path and/or the unprivileged user/group, modify the build command below as necessary:

 ```shell
 make CPPFLAGS='DYNDNSD_CONF_PATH=\"/path/to/dyndnsd.conf\" DYNDNSD_USER=\"foo\" DYNDNSD_GROUP=\"foo\"'